White Cliffs of Dover Walk – A day trip from London

 The path along the cliffs is very obvious.
 It can be busy on a weekend near the Visitor Centre, but as you get further and further away from it, it gets significantly less crowded.
 Most people just come to take some pictures of the cliffs near the Visitor Centre.
 Some walk to Foreland Lighthouse, as this is the recommended route by the National Trust.
 But the cliffs go on and the trail gets much quieter.
 The views are stunning along the way and you can even observe a wealth of wildlife.

 At this English Heritage site, you can discover the castle’s vital role in the two world wars.
 There is even an Escape Room game in one of the bunkers where you have to find clues, solve puzzles and complete challenges to make it to safety.
-If you are interested in the history of this place in more details, then book a guided tour to The Secret Wartime Tunnels.
+If you are interested in the history of this place in more details, then book your ticket here.

 A section of the coastline was purchased by the National Trust in 2016.
 There is a Visitor Centre at Dover and this is probably where most people start their White Cliffs of Dover Walk.
 It has a car park, but you can also reach it by train from London.
 There is a souvenir shop and cafe on-site.
 This is also a good opportunity to go to the toilet as these facilities are limited along the coastal walk.